Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Sample Schedule #1: PSYCH 10 + ENG COMP 2 + UNIV ST 10A

-• *Psychology 10 satisfies a prep course for the following majors and minors: Psychology major, Psychobiology major, Cognitive Science major, Applied Developmental Psychology minor, and Communications majors.
+• *Psychology 10 satisfies a prep course for the following majors and minors: Psychology major, Psychobiology major, Cognitive Science major, Applied Developmental Psychology minor, and Communications major, Linguistics major, Applied Linguistics major, Linguistics & Psychology, and Nursing major

 • English Composition 2 satisfies the entry level writing requirement (depends on student exam placement)